turtlecoder/newman/README.md

 </dependency>
 ```

-‚Äö√Ñ¬∂ or the equivalent for sbt
+‚Äö√Ñ√∂‚àö√ë¬¨‚àÇ or the equivalent for sbt

 ```scala
 libraryDependencies += "com.stackmob" %% "newman" % "0.8.0"